-(God created man and woman in His own image on the Sixth Day, giving them charge over the world; but Eve did not yet exist.)
-God had set Adam to name every beast, bird and other living things.
+(God created man and woman in His image on the Sixth Day, giving them charge over the world; but Eve did not yet exist.)
+God had set Adam to name every beast, bird, and other living thing.
 When they passed before him in pairs, male and female, Adam cried 'Every creature but I have a proper mate', I pray God will remedy this injustice.

 God then formed Lilith, the first woman, just as He had formed Adam, out of pure dust.
 From Adam's union with this woman, Tubal Cain and his sister sprang Asmodeus.
 Many generations later, Lilith came to Solomon's judgment seat.

 Adam and Lilith never found peace together; for when he wished to lie with her, she took offense at the missionary position he demanded.
 "Why must I lie beneath you?"
 She asked!
 "I also was made from dust, and am therefore your equal."
 Because Adam tried to compel her obedience by force, Lilith, in a rage, uttered the magic name of God, rose into the air, and left him.
 Adam complained to God: "I have been deserted by my helpmate."
 God at once sent three angels to fetch Lilith back.